 Where to eat in Galway City

 There are so many options you won’t know what to choose.
-Every single restaurant and cafe in all of Ireland is more than aware of allergy and free from ingredients.
+Every single restaurant and cafe in all of Ireland is more than aware of allergies and free from ingredients.
 So don’t worry if you are gluten-free or intolerant to some ingredients the menus all list every potential allergen.
-There are also a huge amount of vegan and vegetarian dishes to choose from.
+There is also a huge amount of vegan and vegetarian dishes to choose from.

 McDonagh’s on Quay Street

 Loved by locals and tourists they serve the best fish and Chips in Galway.
 Take it to go or sit on one of the bar stools at the windows and people-watch.